OdunayoOye/E-Commerce-A-B-Testing/README.md

 ---

-## üß† Advanced SQL Techniques Demonstrated
+## Advanced SQL Techniques Demonstrated

 - **ROW_NUMBER()** for deduplication and keeping the first valid record per user
 - **Two-proportion Z-test** implemented entirely in SQL using pooled proportions and standard error